pfnet-research/pftaskqueue/README.md

     # timestamps
     receivedAt: 2020-02-12T20:20:39.350631+09:00
     startedAt: 2020-02-12T20:20:39.351479+09:00
-  # history of processing the task.
+  # history of recent records of processing the task.
+  # the limited number of recent records are recorded in this field.
+  # the value varies on backend types to prvent overloading backends:
+  # - redis: 10 entries
+  # NOTE: so, if you set larger value than this limit in spec.rertryLimit,
+  #       you will loose old task records.
   history:
     # TaskRecord:
     #   this represents a record of task handler invocation